-Some issuers will let you use an Individual Taxpayer Identification Number (ITIN) instead of an SSN on your application.
-An ITIN allows people who don’t qualify for an SSN to file a tax return in the US.
-You may qualify for one if you’ve worked in the US (including as a contractor) or receive a taxable scholarship.
+Some issuers, like American Express, will let you use an Individual Taxpayer Identification Number (ITIN) instead of an SSN on your application.
+An ITIN allows people who don’t qualify for an SSN to file a tax return in the U.S. You may qualify for one if you’ve worked in the U.S. (including as a contractor) or receive a taxable scholarship.
 You can apply for an ITIN when you file a tax return or in-person at IRS-authorized locations.

 Once you have an ITIN, you may be able to use it in place of an SSN for some credit card applications.
 A few issuers will also accept a passport if you apply over the phone or at a branch.

-Some credit card issuers, such as Deserve and CreditStacks, also offer credit cards specifically for international students or professionals relocating to the US for work.
+Some credit card issuers also offer credit cards to those without an SSN such as international students or professionals relocating to the U.S. for work.
 They allow you to apply using other forms of identification, such as your passport and visa information.

 If you’re unsure of how to apply online, call the card issuer and ask to speak with a representative or visit a local bank branch.

-Being able to apply is important, but you’ll also need to qualify for the card.
+Being able to apply is important, but you’ll also need to qualify for the card, which can be more difficult with no SSN.
 Credit card companies consider a variety of factors when reviewing your creditworthiness, and the best credit cards may require a good credit history and low debt-to-income ratio.

 You may be able to get approved for a student card (assuming you’re a student) or for a secured credit card even if you don’t have a credit history in the US and aren’t scoreable by FICO or VantageScore.
 However, card issuers may still consider your income as they want to know that you can afford to pay the credit card bill.